findmypast/recruitment-test-data-engineering/Readme.md

 docker-compose run database mysql --host=database --user=codetest --password=swordfish codetest <example_schema.sql
 ```

-Then make sure that the containers have been build with `docker-compose build` and run one or more of the sample scripts with:
+Then make sure that the containers have been built with `docker-compose build` and run one or more of the sample scripts with:

 ```
 docker-compose run example-node